 Wild Blackberries are a great summer berry to pick.
 They generally become ripe around July.
 Some years are better than others.
 I think a lot has to do with the amount of rainfall and/or dry conditions.
 These berries are easy to identify; they are black to purple in color.
 They grow in a thorny bush and are generally in open areas or along roadsides.

 Wild grapes are another great summertime forage.
 There are a few varieties here in New England, but I generally go for the Concord grapes.
 They like to grow just about anywhere.
 I have seen wild grapes in the oddest locations.
 They grow on a vine, so look up for them.
 You can check out my post on foraging for wild grapes.
 I show you how to forage and make grape juice.

 Wild purslane is a great summertime wild plant that grows low to the ground and spreads out like a vine.
 The whole plant is edible.
 I like to mix it into a salad.
 They say purslane contains more omega-3 fatty acids than any other leafy vegetable plant.
 So I eat it every time I can find it.

 I do like my berries.
-I eat some type of berry just about everyday.
+I eat some type of berry just about every day.
 Wild blueberries become ripe around mid to late July.
-They like to grow in open areas or in higher elevations.
-The berries tend to be a little smaller than the store varieties, but they are just as tasty.
+They like to grow in open areas or higher elevations.
+The berries tend to be smaller than the store varieties, but they are just as tasty.
 There are two different types- low and high brush.
-If you want to know more, check out my post on wild blue berries.
+If you want to know more, check out my post on wild blueberries.

 Edible Wild Plants: A North American Field Guide